Admin Primitives#

 Similar to the token-refresh process, there is an endpoint that allows an admin to make a new token for use by other tools or automated processes; optional fields can be included in the request:

-POST /admin/<UID>/newtoken timeout: integer; duration for the newly made token
+POST /admin/<UID>/newtoken lifespan: integer; duration for the newly made token

 Example#